Tactile-based force estimation for interaction control with robot fingers: Results

+As shown in Tab.~\ref{tab:control-results}, both M4 and M3$\lambda$ models significantly reduced $\tilde{e}$ compared to the open-loop controller.
+When testing on the spherical push-plate (experiment \textbf{(1)}), the M4 model exhibited superior performance, achieving the lowest estimation and tracking errors.
+However, across experiments \textbf{(2)}-\textbf{(5)} with YCB objects, the M3$\lambda$ model consistently outperformed M4, with the exception of the foam brick test (2) where both models showed comparable results.

-As shown in Tab.~\ref{tab:my-table3}, the M3$\lambda$ model significantly reduced both estimation and tracking errors compared to M1 and the open-loop controller.
-The closed-loop system with M3$\lambda$ achieved an average tracking error reduction of approximately 44\% compared to the open-loop approach, highlighting its strong potential for real-time force control applications.\\
+This performance pattern suggests that while M4 demonstrates higher accuracy on objects similar to those in the training distribution, M3$\lambda$ possesses superior generalization capabilities when faced with out-of-distribution objects.
+The closed-loop system with M3$\lambda$ achieved an average $\tilde{e}$ reduction of approximately 74\% compared to the open-loop approach and an $\hat{e} = 0.12\pm0.08 [N]$, highlighting its potential for real-time force control across diverse object interactions.

-Further analysis reveals that our estimator performs particularly well on signals with slow dynamics, as evidenced by the consistently low estimation and tracking errors observed throughout the experiments.
+Further analysis reveals that our estimator performs particularly well on signals with slow dynamics, as evidenced by the superior results of M4 in Tab.~\ref{tab:control-results} (1) compared to Tab.~\ref{tab:online-results}.
 This demonstrates the model's capacity to maintain accuracy in steady-state force application scenarios, where precise force control is crucial.
-For final validation, a soft object (YCB abrasive sponge \cite{Calli2015}) was introduced between the fingertip and the force sensor.
-The results, shown in Fig.~\ref{fig:controller}(Right), indicate that the estimation error remained within an acceptable range, with an average error of $\boldsymbol{\hat{e}} = 0.14$ [N].\\

-Moreover, the model's ability to generalize is further underscored by its performance on this soft object, despite it not being part of the training dataset.
-The robustness of the M3$\lambda$ model in handling varying contact areas and surface curvatures at contact suggests it is resilient to changes in object properties.
-This adaptability is critical for real-world applications, such as soft object grasping and manipulation, making M3$\lambda$ suitable for diverse task-oriented scenarios.
-Its consistent performance across both rigid and deformable surfaces validates its versatility for robotic tasks involving complex interactions with different materials and surface geometries.
+The robustness of the M3$\lambda$ model in handling varying contact areas and surface curvatures suggests it is more resilient to object property variations outside the training distribution.
+This adaptability is critical for real-world applications, such as soft object grasping and manipulation, making M3$\lambda$ particularly suitable for diverse task-oriented scenarios where interaction with previously unseen objects is required.
+Its consistent performance across both rigid and deformable surfaces validates its versatility for tasks involving complex interactions with different materials and geometries.